-Funded by Section 106 money provided by Lewisham Council, the current proposal is for the artwork to be situated in the pocket-park on Batavia Road, a short distance from the commemorative plaque on Clifton Rise.
+The current proposal is for the artwork to be situated on the side of Goldsmiths' Library on Lewisham Way, a short distance from the commemorative plaque on Clifton Rise.
 We hope to install and launch the artwork in Autumn 2019.

 The community advisory group includes:

 - Soft Wax (Local artist)

 - Selena Bolingbroke (Goldsmiths Lead for External Engagement & Strategic Development)

 - Ted Low (Designer and mural artist)

 - Dr John Price (Goldsmiths Head of the Department of History)